WZRT: History

 From 2003 until the middle of 2007, WZRT was in the process of being acquired by Catamount Radio, but never eventually came to fruition.
 On July 3, 2003, under the ownership of Clear Channel Communications, the station changed its identity to KISS-FM, following the already popular station name from other markets.
 In May 2006, Albany, New York-based Pamal Broadcasting acquired KISS-FM in a swap of stations with Clear Channel.

 In 2007, Pamal returned WZRT to Z97.
 In early 2008, the station rebranded as Z97.1, adding the syndicated "Bob and Sheri" morning show from WLNK in Charlotte, North Carolina.
 In 2011, the show was transferred over to WJJR, co-owned by Catamount Radio.
 In its place, Elvis Duran and the Morning Show began broadcasting weekday mornings, syndicated from WHTZ in New York City.
+On April 2025, that show was replaced by The TJ Show, a syndicated show hosted by former Elvis Duran and the Morning Show member TJ Taormina.